 Program faculty have the desire to see all Program students succeed.
 Once a student is admitted into the Program, the Program Director and Program faculty work in collaboration with the student to ensure the student is making academic progress.
 Students have routine access to grades through Blackboard.
 Grades are posted regularly and in a timely manner to allow students to monitor academic standing.
-Additionally, students are assigned a Program faculty member as an advisor, who will meet with the student at least once a semester to discuss all aspects of the Program including but not limited to questions, concerns, clinical education, progression through courses, progression through program, current grades and GPA.
-Students may request additional advisor meetings as deemed necessary.
-It is the student's responsibility to ensure that difficulties are conveyed to the Program staff when they occur.
-Students who are not progressing as expected will have an action plan established for remediation.
-This plan discusses the Program outcomes, solutions/goals, rationales, and a timeline for the action plan.
+All students' grades are reviewed by instructors at midterm each semester during the first year.
+Any student who is considered to be failing or in danger of failing a course will be required to meet with the Program Director for mid-term advising.
+Students may request additional advising meetings as deemed necessary.
+It is the student's responsibility to ensure that difficulties are conveyed to the Program faculty when they occur.
 Academic and Disability Support Services are available to students as needed.

-While completing Clinical Practicums I, II, and III, a Program faculty will meet with students, at least once, per practicum, to ensure progression through clinical education rotations and to provide support as needed.
+While completing clinical practicums, a Program faculty will meet with students at least once per practicum to ensure progression through clinical education experiences and to provide support as needed.
 This meeting can be completed via, Skype, face time, Blackboard collaborate or other meeting forum and can be completed when necessary by phone and in person.